 Dennis Cline.
 Mr. Cline has served as a member of our Board of Directors since May 2003.
-Mr. Cline is also currently an independent director on the board of TraceSecurity, a provider of cloud-based security solutions.
-Mr. Cline previously served as Chief Executive Officer and Executive Chairman of netForensics, a provider of security event information management.
+Since 2013, Mr. Cline has served on the board of advisors of Blackstratus, a provider of security information event management products and services.
+Previously, Mr. Cline served on the board of directors of TraceSecurity, a provider of cloud-based security solutions, from 2003 to 2015.
+From 2004 to 2006, Mr. Cline served as Chief Executive Officer and Executive Chairman of netForensics, a provider of security event information management.
 Prior to joining netForensics as its Chief Executive Officer, Mr. Cline was Managing Partner of DMC Investments, a firm he founded in 2000, which provides capital and consulting services to technology companies.
-From 1998 to 2000, Mr. Cline was the Chief Executive Officer of DirectWeb, a provider of computer hardware and Internet access for consumers.
+From 1988 to 2000, Mr. Cline was the CEO of DirectWeb, a provider of computer hardware and Internet access for consumers.
 Prior to DirectWeb, Mr. Cline was a senior executive at Network Associates, a provider of computer security solutions.
 Mr. Cline received his J.D. from Rutgers School of Law and his B.A. from Rutgers University.
-Mr. Cline brings extensive sales and broad management expertise to the board.
+Mr. Cline brings extensive governance, marketing, sales and broad management expertise to the board.

 Anne Devereux-Mills.
 Ms. Devereux-Mills has served as a member of our Board of Directors since October 2006.
-With over 25 years of experience in the marketing and advertising industries, Ms. Devereux-Mills now serves as the Executive Director of the Healthy Body Image Program at Stanford University.
-She is also the Chief Strategy Officer of Thrive On, a mobile technology provider for mental health and wellness programs.
+With over 25 years of experience in the marketing and advertising industries, Ms. Devereux-Mills recently founded Parlay House, an organization that creates communities of connected women by providing engaging content and forums for conversation and empowerment.
+Ms. Devereux-Mills is also the Chief Strategy Officer at Lantern, a new company in the mental health space that will provide mobile-based guidance and support for people with mental health challenges including stress, anxiety, body image issues, sleep disorders and depression.
 Prior to these current roles, Ms. Devereux-Mills served as Chairman of LLNS, a division of Omnicom Group Inc. (NYSE: OMC) from May 2006 to April 2012 and served as Chief Executive Officer of LLNS from May 2006 to September 2010.
 LLNS is a leading healthcare communications agency.
 Prior to joining LLNS, from February 2003 to May 2006, Ms. Devereux-Mills was the Chief Integration Officer as well as Managing Director of all health-related assignments within BBDO New York, an advertising agency.
 Before joining BBDO New York, from April 2002 to February 2003, Ms. Devereux-Mills was President of Dugan Valva Contess, an independent communications agency.
 From January 1996 to April 2002, Ms. Devereux-Mills was President and Founder of Consumer Healthworks which then became Merkley Newman Harty Healthworks, one of the first agencies to specialize in direct-to-consumer advertising for healthcare brands.
 Ms. Devereux-Mills received a B.A. degree from Wellesley College.
 Ms. Devereux-Mills brings extensive marketing and advertising expertise to the board.